 Nikon D610 vs D750

-The Nikon D610 and the Nikon D750 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and September 2014.
+The Nikon D610 and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-Both cameras offer a resolution of 24.2 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24.2 megapixels.

 In this particular case, the Nikon D610 and the Nikon D750 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the D750 is markedly lighter (12 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 |Nikon D610»||141 mm||113 mm||82 mm||850 g||900||Y||Oct 2013||1,999||Nikon D610|

 |Nikon D750«||141 mm||113 mm||78 mm||750 g||1230||Y||Sep 2014||2,299||Nikon D750|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.